-There must be a continuous improvement in rate setting, the system of labour payments and bonuses, in the financial control over the quantity and quality of work, in the elimination of levelling, and the stimulation of collective forms of incentives raising the interest of each employee in the high efficiency of the enterprise
+There must be a continuous improvement in rate fixing, the system of labour payments and bonuses, in the financial control over the quantity and quality of work, in the elimination of levelling, and the stimulation of collective forms of material incentives raising the interest of each employee in the high efficiency of the enterprise as a whole.

-It is necessary in Communist construction to make full use of commodity-money relations in keeping with their new meaning in the Socialist period.
-In this, such instruments of economic development as cost accounting, money, price, production cost, profit, trade, credit and finance play a big part.
-When the transition to one Communist form of people's property and the Communist system of distribution is completed, commodity-money relations will become economically outdated and
+It is necessary in communist construction to make full use of commodity-money relations in keeping with their new content in the socialist period.
+In this, such instruments of economic development as cost accounting, money, price, production cost, profit, trade, credit, and finance play a big part.
+With the transition to the single communist form of people's property and the communist system of distribution, commodity-money relations will become economically outdated and will wither away.

-The important role of the budget in distributing the social product and national income will prevail throughout the period of full-scale Communist construction.
-There will be a further strengthening of the monetary and credit system, a consolidation of Soviet currency, a steady rise in the rate of exchange of the rouble by virtue of its growing purchasing power, and an increase in the importance of the rouble in the international arena.
+The important role of the state budget in distributing the social product and national income will prevail throughout the period of full-scale communist construction.
+There will be a further strengthening of the monetary and credit system, a consolidation of Soviet currency, a steady rise of the purchasing power of the rouble and an increase in the importance of the rouble in the international arena.

-It is necessary to promote profitable operation of enterprises, to work for lower production costs and higher profitability. system should be continuously improved in conformity with the tasks of Communist construction, technical progress, growth of produc-tion and consumption, and the reduction of production expenditure.
-Prices must, to a growing extent, reflect the socially-necessary outlays of labour, ensure return of production and circulation expenditures and a certain profit for each normally-operating enterprise.
-Systematic, economically-justified price reductions based on growth of labour productivity and reduction of production costs are the main trend of the price policy in the period of Communist construction.
+It is necessary to promote profitable operation of enterprises, to work for economy and thrift, reduction of losses, lower production costs and higher profitability.
+The price system should be continuously improved in conformity with the tasks of communist construction, technical progress, growth of production and consumption, and the reduction of production expenditures.
+Prices must, to a growing extent, reflect the socially-necessary outlays of labour, ensure return of production and circulation expenditures and a certain profit for each normally operating enterprise.
+Systematic, economically justified price reductions based on growth of labour productivity and reduction of production costs are the main trend of the price policy in the period of communist construction.

 Soviet society possesses immense national assets.
-For this reason, the role of accounting and control over the maintenance and proper use of the national wealth increases. the proper use of every rouble belonging to the people, competent utilisation of funds, the continuous improvement of planning and methods of management, improvement of organisation and conscious discipline, and development of the initiative of the people are powerful means of accelerating the advance of Soviet society to
+For this reason, the role of accounting and control over the maintenance and proper use of the national wealth increases.
+Thrift, the proper use of every rouble belonging to the people, competent expenditure of funds, the continuous improvement of planning and methods of management, improvement of organisation and conscious discipline, and development of the initiative of the people are powerful means of accelerating the advance of Soviet society to communism.